-Now that we’re starting 2019, it really shouldn’t be a surprise that mobile marketing is where it’s at!
+Now that we’re nearing the end of 2019, it really shouldn’t be a surprise that mobile marketing is where it’s at!
+(Excuse the bad grammar)

 If you are marketing your business to consumers sitting quietly in front of their desktops with large flat-screen displays, you are missing 74% of your potential audience.